DivergentClouds/expanse/spec.md

   - Multiplication
 - `A / B`
   - Integer division
+  - If `B` is equal to 0, an error will occur
 - `A % B`
   - Modulo
+  - Result is positive if the sign of `A` and `B` are the same, otherwise the result is negative
+  - If `B` is equal to 0, an error will occur
 - `A << B`
   - Left shift
 - `A >> B`